microsoft/promptflow/docs/how-to-guides/deploy-a-flow/index.md

 # Deploy a flow
-A flow can be deployed across multiple platforms, such as a local development service, within a Docker container, onto a Kubernetes cluster, etc.
+A flow can be deployed to multiple platforms, such as a local development service, Docker container, Kubernetes cluster, etc.

 ```{gallery-grid}
 :grid-columns: 1 2 2 3